trilogy-group/jira-metrics/README.md

+# ALP Jira metrics

+A simple script to help understanding why some of the Jira tickets pass QC on the first try, while the others take multiple iterations.

+**Below this line is the original README of [jiractor](https://github.com/vilia-fr/jiractor) tool.**

 # Jiractor is a JIRA extractor

 A simple command-line tool to extract all JIRA issues for a given project in